srlinuxamericas/N92-evpn/README.md

 / #
 ```

 The MAC address of Client3 eth1 interface is aa:c1:ab:67:32:61.
+This could be different in your setup.

 Ping Client1 IP from Client3:

 ```
 ping -c 1 172.16.10.50
 ```

+Output on Client1:

 ```
 / # ping -c 1 172.16.10.50